pratiyadav/expense-tracker/README.md

 ## Overview

 Most expense trackers fail because manual data entry is tedious.
-This project tackles that in two stages:

-1. A complete core tracker — authentication, expense/income CRUD, and analytics dashboards.
-2. An AI extraction feature that reads a photo of a receipt and auto-fills the expense form, reducing manual entry to a quick confirmation step.
+This project solves that with a complete core tracker — authentication, expense/income CRUD, and analytics dashboards — plus an AI-powered receipt-scanning feature that reads a photo of a receipt and auto-fills the expense form, reducing manual entry to a quick confirmation step.

 ## Tech Stack